 As you can see illustrated in the manufacturing and energy industries, cybersecurity attacks are commonly accomplished through third party software that doesn’t maintain appropriate security standards.
 Protecting your network and business from hackers is incredibly important for such integral industries.

 Curious what the potential points of failure for your business might be?
-Contact tekRESCUE to learn more about maintaining cybersecurity to prevent ransomware attacks and data breaches.
+Contact tekRESCUE, a company offering San Marcos IT Support, to learn more about maintaining cybersecurity to prevent ransomware attacks and data breaches.